swapagrawal14/dev-kit/README.md

 *   **Conceptual Tag:** `Kotlin` (for its strong typing and structured approach to building complex UIs).

 ### 📄 JSON Formatter
-*   **Description:** Paste in any messy or minified JSON, and it will be instantly "prettified"—formatted with proper indentation and syntax highlighting for easy reading and debugging.
+*   **Description:** Paste in any messy or minified JSON, and it will be instantly "prettified"—formatted with proper indentation for easy reading and debugging.
 *   **Conceptual Tag:** `Go` (for its speed and efficiency in handling data structures).

 ### 🔒 Base64 Converter